FrimJo/react-take-off/README.md

 - `component-name-context.tsx` is where the non local stat logic lies.
 - `component-name-styles.ts` is where we store the styled components.
 - `component-name-view.tsx` is your stateless view Component.
 For the majority of cases, this Component should be able to be pure functional Component (no hooks!).
 - `index.ts` is your entry point for importing your Component.
-It contains nothing but an export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.
+It contains nothing but an import and export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.
-- `component-name-test.ts` are created for writing tests.
+- `component-name-test.ts` are created when writing tests.

-The `components` folder can also hosts its own `utilities` folder for utilities and components used by it self or it children.
+The `components` folder can also hosts its own `utilities` for utilities and `components` for child components used by it self or it children.

-A component folder can also contain their own components used only by it self.

 ### React Router